 Patients often have a misconception of letting their ankles “heal” themselves.
 Oftentimes, due to inadequate rest and rehabilitation, they end up developing scar tissues within the ankle, resulting in chronic swelling, pain, a restricted range of motion, and eventually developing chronic ankle sprain.
 Lack of rehabilitation also increases the risk of suffering recurrent ankle sprains by up to 40%.1

-Patients may also immobilize the ankle too much that they may give themselves an overly sensitized ankle, also known as Complex Regional Pain Syndrome (CRPS).
+Patients may also immobilize the ankle so much that they may give themselves an overly sensitized ankle, also known as Complex Regional Pain Syndrome (CRPS).
 Hence it is imperative that a professional take a look and give you accurate information on how to recover from an ankle sprain appropriately.